 - the agent acting for them

-You must have sold your previous main residence within 3 years of paying the higher SDLT rates to qualify for a refund.
+You must have sold your previous main residence within 3 years of buying the new property to qualify for a refund.

-HM Revenue and Customs must have your request within 3 months of the sale of your previous main residence or within 12 months of the filing date of the return, whichever’s later.
+If you sold your previous main residence on 28 October 2018 or earlier, HMRC must have your request within 3 months of the sale of that previous main residence, or within 12 months of the filing date of the return relating to the new residence, whichever is later.

 To apply for a repayment you can:

-- fill in the form on-screen, print it off and post it to HM Revenue and Customs
+- fill in the form on-screen, print it off and post it to HMRC

 Send the completed postal form to: